BalkrishnaBhatt/RobTables/README.md

 -->
 ### Hi there 👋

-I am a seft-taught **Full-Stack Developer** currently working to gain a *new* long-term position in software developement.
+I am a **Full-Stack Developer** currently working to gain a *new* long-term position in software developement.
 I am also completely open to collaborating on open-source projects with high social or technical impact and private ventures with appropriate compensation.
 Feel free to contact me at any time! [andrewc.dev@gmail.com](andrewc.dev@gmail.com)

 ### My Current Preferred Stack:
 - Laravel